MozillaFoundation/mofo-devops/docs/technology.md

 In most cases, if it's a Heroku Add-on and your app needs it, we can probably use it, but [file an issue](https://github.com/MozillaFoundation/mofo-devops/issues/new) just to make sure.

 There are a few exceptions:
-1. Logging - We have a separate account we can use for log aggregation and monitoring with Logentries.
+1. Logging - We have a separate account we can use for log aggregation and monitoring with Scalyr.
 2. Pingdom - We have a pingdom account.
-3. PagerDuty - We use PagerDuty to manage on-call alerts for applications.
+3. VictorOps - We use VictorOps to manage on-call alerts for applications.

 If the app requires any of the above three services, [file an issue](https://github.com/MozillaFoundation/mofo-devops/issues/new) to get it set up!